morfi008/morfi008/README.md

 ### Hello!
 I'm Caleb. 👋

-I’m a software product owner who works on various hobby projects here on this account.
-Interested in data science, especially NLP, and also audio software.
+I’m a software product manager who works on various hobby projects here on this account.
+Interested in data science, especially NLP/LLMs, and also music production software.

 <!---